johnridesabike/coronate/CONTRIBUTING.md

 This project uses [Ramda](https://ramdajs.com/) as it's utility library, and a lot of its code is optimized to play nicely with Ramda's flavor of functional programming.

+My ESlint configuration mirrors my preferred style.
+I don't really like using Prettier.
 In general, I like to follow the Crockford ([JSLint](https://www.jslint.com)) style guide.
-Aside from that, my ESlint configuration mirros my preferred style.
-I don't really like using Prettier.